feliximmanuel/feliximmanuel.github.io/titanic-kaagle.md

 **Project description:**

-This is the legendary Titanic ML competition – the challenge was to dive into ML competitions and familiarize myself with how the Kaggle platform works. <br>
+This is the legendary Titanic ML competition – the challenge was to dive into ML competitions and familiarize myself with how the Kaggle platform works. <br><br>
-The competition is to: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+*The competition is to: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.*

 ### 1. Dataset Overview